Paris Latino: Weekly charts

+Year-end charts

 Star Academy 2 version

 In late 2002, the song was covered by Star Academy 2, on the album Fait sa boum which is composed of cover versions of 1980s hit.
 The song, performed during Star Academy's concert tour, is also available on the album Live.
 It achieved success, topping the singles charts in France and Belgium (Wallonia).
 As of August 2014, the song was the eleventh best-selling single of the 21st century in France, with 651,000 units sold.